Mrjam007/Terminal-Takedown/README.md

-Cross-Platform Compatibility: Built to run on any system with a terminal, including Linux, macOS, and Windows.
+Cross-Platform Compatibility: Built to run on any system with a terminal, including Linux, macOS, and Windows by only using python.

 Customizable Experience: Modular design allows players to tweak game settings or contribute to new features.

-The project is open-source, encouraging contributions from the community to enhance gameplay, add new levels, or integrate additional features.
-Whether you're a coder looking to contribute or a gamer seeking a unique terminal adventure, Terminal-Takedown offers a thrilling dive into the world of command-line gaming.

-Check out the repository for installation instructions, gameplay guides, and contribution guidelines: https://github.com/Mrjam007/Terminal-Takedown.